RonaldAllanRivera/book-reader/PLAN.md

 - **Client machine**: Your Windows PC.
 - **Main components (Python)**:
   - **Automation layer**: Selenium (or Playwright) driving a real browser (Chrome/Edge/Firefox).
-  - **App layer**: Python application orchestrating the workflow, with a simple CLI or small GUI.
+  - **App layer**: Python application orchestrating the workflow, with a simple GUI.
   - **AI layer**: Pluggable LLM client:
     - Default: free / low-cost models via an open API provider (e.g., OpenAI-compatible but with free tier, or other providers).
     - Optional: local model (e.g., using `llama.cpp`/`ollama` or Hugging Face transformers) if you want fully free but need local compute.